ENTERPRISE INFORMATION MANAGEMENT (EIM) FROM SVA CONSULTING

 Yes, that’s right!
 According to various studies, companies who invest in providing accurate information to all levels of the organization are consistently the top performers, no matter the industry.

-We help companies leverage technology they already own.
+We help companies leverage technology they already own to help them with their EIM.
 That said, Microsoft SQL Server tends to be prevalent as the underlying database in many companies line of business applications.
 What you may not know is that SQL Server is more than just a database.
 Bundled with the database functionality are tools to build a robust Business Intelligence solution:

 SQL Server Integration Services